-Switch failures or misconfigurations are probably the most over-looked aspects of server network fault tolerance.
+Switch failures, or misconfigurations, are probably the most over-looked aspects of server network fault tolerance.
 SAs often expect the network administrator to provide a switch port to the server that has 100% uptime.
-While network administrators can achieve high availability in the network, they can't promise 100% availability for the switch and switch port to which the server's network adapter port is connected.
+While network administrators can achieve high availability in the network, they cannot promise 100% availability for the switch and switch port to which the server's network adapter port is connected.
 Switch failures, like server failures, do occur.
-Switch misconfigurations, like server misconfigurations, do occur.
-It is the prudent SA that realizes and accounts for these potential failure scenarios even though they occur "outside" of the server chassis.
+Switch misconfigurations, like server misconfigurations, also occur.
+A prudent SA realizes and accounts for these potential failure scenarios even though they occur "outside" of the server chassis.